kubernetes-sigs/external-dns/README.md

 # Contributing

 We encourage you to get involved with ExternalDNS, as users as well as contributors.
-Read the [contributing guidelines](CONTRIBUTING.md) and have a look at [the contributing docs](docs/contributing/getting-started.md) to learn about building the project, the project structure and the purpose of each package.
+Read the [contributing guidelines](CONTRIBUTING.md) and have a look at [the contributing docs](docs/contributing/getting-started.md) to learn about building the project, the project structure, and the purpose of each package.

 Feel free to reach out to us on the [Kubernetes slack](http://slack.k8s.io) in the #sig-network channel.

 # Heritage

-ExternalDNS is an effort to unify the following similar projects in order to bring the Kubernetes community an easy and predictable way of managing DNS records across cloud providers based on their Kubernetes resources.
+ExternalDNS is an effort to unify the following similar projects in order to bring the Kubernetes community an easy and predictable way of managing DNS records across cloud providers based on their Kubernetes resources:

 * Kops' [DNS Controller](https://github.com/kubernetes/kops/tree/master/dns-controller)
 * Zalando's [Mate](https://github.com/zalando-incubator/mate)